smazurchuk/smazurchuk.github.io/_posts/posts/2022-3-25-random-number.md

 # Selecting a number from 1 to *n*

-The only two things we have to define are"
+The only two things we have to define are:

  * The number **n**
     * **Note**: Python is zero indexed.
 This means that that to pick a number from 1 to 5 (including both 1 and 5), we should choose *n* to be 5, but remember that python is really choosing from the list [0,1,2,3,4].
 This means a result of 0 should be mapped to the first choice (i.e. 1) and a result of 4 mapped to 5.